hyperledger/indy-node/docs/source/node-state-diagnostic-tools.md

 **Other Notes**

-When using nsdiff to compare a node and it's replayed state, you will be required to do the following:
+When using nsdiff to compare a node and its replayed state, you will be required to do the following:

 1. Run nscapture on a node.
 This will produce a ```*.tar.gz``` file.